Kerb and Channel

 In conjunction with other infrastructure planning, Council prioritises the expansion of our footpath network using factors such as destination, pedestrian profile and volume.
 Using this approach, Council can avoid the installation of isolated sections of footpath that become difficult to administer and maintain.
 Council prioritises and programs the installation of footpaths each financial year.

 If customers would like to request a footpath along a street they are to contact Council via written correspondence requesting that the street be considered for prioritising in a future financial year.

 Council’s Infrastructure Portfolio is responsible for the maintenance of existing signs and lines within the region including street/road name signs and traffic management signs.

 Linemarking is used for many purposes, including delineation of traffic movements, parking spaces and areas of restricted parking.
-Requests for new or amendments to existing signs and lines are referred to Council’s Infrastructure Planning Unit for consideration.
+Requests for new signs and lines or amendments to existing signs and lines are referred to Council’s Infrastructure Planning Unit for consideration.

-The ownership and maintenance of street lighting falls under three categories, these are:
+The ownership and maintenance of street lighting falls under three categories:

 The majority of street lights are owned and maintained by Ergon Energy.
-Council does own a number of streets lights mostly associated with public spaces such as parks, ramps and Council facilities and these are maintained by Council's Facilities Unit.
-Department of Transport and Main Roads own and maintain street lights that are on state controlled roads and highways.
+Council owns and maintains a number of streets lights mostly associated with public spaces such as parks, boat ramps and Council facilities.
+Department of Transport and Main Roads own and maintain street lights on State-controlled roads and highways.

-If customers wish to report maintenance requests for street lights and are unsure which category the light falls under they can contact Council’s Customer Service Centre on 4913 5000 or 1300 790 919.
+If you wish to report maintenance requests for street lights and are unsure which category the light falls under please contact Council’s Customer Service Centre on 4913 5000 or 1300 790 919.